Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/identify-game-challenge.typ

 )

 #nb_admonition(type: "note")[
   #vex-rule[SG9] makes a solo autonomous win point impossible to achieve unless you can consistently score into your goal from across the field.
-It is highly unlikely that teams will be able to do this, especially at the beginning of the season.
+We strongly believe that teams will not be able to do this, especially at the beginning of the season.
 ]

 == Match Scoring